Andrade El Idolo

 Manuel Alfonso Andrade Oropeza (born November 3, 1989) is a Mexican professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Andrade El Idolo (also stylized as Andrade "El Ídolo") and is a member of the Don Callis Family.
+As of January 2026, he is signed to All Elite Wrestling (AEW), where he performs under the ring name Andrade El Ídolo and is the current AEW National Champion in his first reign.
+He is a member of the United Empire.
+He also makes appearances on the independent circuit and for partner promotion New Japan Pro-Wrestling (NJPW).

 A third-generation professional wrestler, Andrade made his debut a month before his 14th birthday and worked under the name Brillante Jr. in reference to his father, who wrestled as Brillante.
 He spent eight years wrestling for Consejo Mundial de Lucha Libre (CMLL) under the name La Sombra (Spanish for "The Shadow"), where he won the 2007 Torneo Gran Alternativa tournament and the 2011 Universal Championship, as well as simultaneously holding the CMLL World Tag Team Championship, Mexican National Trios Championship, and NWA World Historic Welterweight Championship.
 He was one of the founding members of the Los Ingobernables ("the Ungovernables") stable, and won the masks of El Felino, Olímpico, and Volador Jr. by defeating them in Lucha de Apuestas matches before losing his own mask to Atlantis.
-While working for CMLL, Andrade also made appearances for New Japan Pro-Wrestling as part of a working agreement between CMLL and NJPW, winning the IWGP Intercontinental Championship.
+While working for CMLL, Andrade also made appearances for New Japan Pro-Wrestling (NJPW) as part of a working agreement between CMLL and NJPW, winning the IWGP Intercontinental Championship.

 After close to a decade with CMLL, Andrade joined WWE in 2015.
 He initially wrestled for its NXT brand under the ring name Andrade "Cien" Almas, winning the NXT Championship.
 In April 2018, he joined WWE's main roster where his ring name was shorted to simply Andrade.
-Andrade held the WWE United States Championship for several months in 2019-2020.
-He departed WWE in March 2021, debuting in AEW that July as Andrade El Idolo.
+Andrade held the WWE United States Championship for several months in 2019–2020.
+He departed WWE in March 2021, debuting in AEW that July as Andrade El Ídolo.
 Andrade departed AEW in December 2023 and returned to WWE the following month at the Royal Rumble, winning the WWE Speed Championship in June 2024.
-He departed WWE for a second time in September 2025, making his return to AEW that October.
+He departed WWE for a second time in September 2025, making his return to AEW that October but was removed from television due to violating a non-compete clause set by WWE after his departure that expired in December.
+In the same month, he announced his return to NJPW as a member of the United Empire and would win the IWGP Global Heavyweight Championship.
+He officially returned to AEW in January 2026.